mscroggs/symfem/docs/index.rst

 Symfem
 ======

-Welcome to the documention of Symfem: a symbolic finite element definition library
+Welcome to the documention of Symfem: a symbolic finite element definition library.

+Symfem can be used to create a very wide range of finite element spaces.
+The basis functions of these spaces can be computed symbolically, allowing them to easily be further manipulated.

 *****************
 Installing Symfem